Leaves of Absence and Withdrawals from Wellesley College

 Wellesley College may require a student to leave the College under various circumstances, as described below.

-The DAC, in consultation with Student Financial Services, may require a student who has not met a financial obligation to the College to be placed on leave.
-Return is contingent on meeting all outstanding financial obligations or agreeing with the College on a satisfactory payment plan, as certified by Student Financial Services.
+Student Financial Services may require a student who has not met a financial obligation to the College to be placed on leave.
+Return is contingent on meeting all outstanding financial obligations or agreeing with the College on a satisfactory payment plan, as accepted in writing by Student Financial Services.